-- A. To promote team-building and to motivate, reward and recognize employees for their accomplishments thereby increasing the effectiveness of the workforce, raise agency productivity, and improve the working environment, the Employer may use an appropriate Incentive Awards Program in which both Employees and Managers participate. - B. Within the limits set by policy, budgetary and other legitimate management considerations, the Agency shall follow DR 4040-451-1, "USDA Employee Awards and Recognition Program", to provide incentive awards to: - 1. employees whose individual and/or team performance substantially exceeds normal expectations; and - 2. employees who submit suggestions resulting in measurable improvements in productivity. - C. At the Union's request, the Agency shall disclose to the Union data detailing the awards granted to bargaining unit employees identified, to the extent that the Agency maintains such information, by: (i) gender; (ii) race; (iii) grade; and (iv) occupation. - D. All information disclosed to the Union about individual persons employed by the Agency shall be treated as confidential.
+- A. To promote team building and to motivate, reward and recognize employees for their accomplishments thereby increasing the effectiveness of the workforce, raise Agency productivity, and improve the working environment, the Employer may use an appropriate Incentive Awards Program in which both Employees and Managers participate. - B. Within the limits set by policy, budgetary and other legitimate Management considerations, the Agency shall follow DR 4040-430, "Employee Performance and Awards, to provide incentive awards to: - 1. employees who's individual and/or team performance substantially exceeds normal expectations; and - 2. employees who submit suggestions resulting in measurable improvements in productivity. - C. At the Union's request, the Agency shall disclose to the Union data detailing the awards granted to bargaining unit employees identified, to the extent that the Agency maintains such information, by: (i) gender; (ii) race; (iii) grade; and (iv) occupation. - D. All information disclosed to the Union about individual persons employed by the Agency shall be treated as confidential.